v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/AppQSim.md

 ---
 title: AppQSim
 description: >
-    AppQSim is a benchmark suite targetting low-level and cross-platform benchmarking by providing a serie of small-scale quantum algorithms implemented in OpenQASM
+    AppQSim is a benchmark suite for quantum Hamiltonian simulation problems developed by Quantinuum and partially available in the QUARK benchmark suite.
 datatable: true
 navbar-page-id: benchmark-suites
 ---